-The Company's exploration activities were stopped from March to June 2020 due to the COVID outbreak.
-In early July 2020, field operations resumed in Mexico with the drill program at the Nora project followed by the drill program at La Esperanza, although with operating challenges due to COVID constraints.
-All administrative and technical activities have continued uninterrupted.
-During the period, the Company focused on advancing the drill program at the La Esperanza project, completing the private placements in May and November 2021, completion of the follow-up Nora drill program in July 2021, and subsequent resumption of drilling at Nora in November 2021.
+Following a halt in the Company's field activities from March to June 2020 due to the COVID outbreak, field operations resumed in early July 2020 in Mexico with the drill programs at the Nora and La Esperanza projects, although at a slower pace due to COVID constraints.
+In the second half of 2021 drilling operations continued returning to the normal pace.
+All administrative and technical activities have continued uninterrupted throughout the pandemic to date, primarily focused on funding and executing the drill programs at Nora and La Esperanza.

-The Company's personnel continue to comply with the respective government directives and emergency orders, and also to take maximum precautions for the safety of local communities, contractors and themselves and in order to prevent the spread of the COVID-19 infection, particularly now with the increase in new more infectious variants.
+The Company's personnel continue to comply with the respective government directives and recommendations, and also to take maximum precautions for the safety of local communities, contractors and themselves and in order to prevent the spread of the COVID infection, particularly now with the increase in new more infectious variants such as Omicron in late 2021 and early 2022.